vineeth-au/macos-shell/README.md

      grep is /usr/bin/grep
     ```
 1. `pwd` (print working directory) builtin prints the full, absolute path of the current working directory to stdout.
+1. `cd` builtin is used to change the current working directory.

 ## Getting Started
 Run `./your_program.sh`